cmartinezal/REST-API/README.md

 ### 2. Access to Get all superheroes secured endpoint

-As we can see the authorization header is sent in the request and we can access to the secure endpoint and we obtain a list of superheroes in the response body:
+As we can see the authorization header is sent in the request and we can access to the secured endpoint and obtain the list of superheroes in the response body:

 ![image](https://github.com/user-attachments/assets/d94a0f79-c58a-4df6-8475-346e0c642a2c)